On Adversarial Robustness: A Neural Architecture Search perspective: Robustness of NAS models: A study

 \textbf{Ensemble of Architectures:} When compared with single architecture, an ensemble of architectures are known to be adversarially more robust \cite{pmlr-v97-pang19a}.
-To understand the effectiveness of ensembling, in Section \ref{question4}, we random sample cells from the DARTS search space using the code provided by \cite{Yang2020NAS}; and stack these cells to create small architectures, since this is randomly sampling, the search cost associated with building these architectures is zero.
+To understand the effectiveness of ensembling, in Section~\ref{question4}, we random sample cells from the DARTS search space using the code provided by \cite{Yang2020NAS}; and stack these cells to create small architectures, since this is randomly sampling, the search cost associated with building these architectures is zero.
 After sampling, we follow the standard DARTS training protocol to train these architectures.
 In general, for the CIFAR-10 dataset, DARTS architectures having 20 cells are trained for 600 epochs.
 Following this, the number of epochs for training each network in the ensemble is determined based on the number of cells in that network.
 Effectively the ensemble as a whole is trained for 600 epochs to ensure we make a fair comparison with existing approaches.
-After training each of these networks separately; We train a simple linear model to combine the individual model outputs; this linear model is trained only for two epochs.
+After training each of these networks separately, we train a simple linear model to combine the individual model outputs.
+This linear model is trained only for two epochs.
 The difference between standard DARTS and ensembling by sampling from DARTS search space is visually shown in Figure \ref{comparison}.
 More details on the structure of the linear model are discussed in Section \ref{question4}

-\textbf{Adversarial Attacks:} For adversarial robustness, we test against the standard attacks like FGSM~\cite{fgsm}, PGD~\cite{pgd} and additionally report results on recently introduced F-FGSM\cite{f-fgsm}.
-For all these attacks, we use a perturbation value of 8/255 (3e-2) this denotes the maximum noise added to each pixel in the input image for perturbing it and step size of 2/255 (7e-3), with the attack iterations as 10.
-All these parameter choices are standard and are widely used in the community \cite{2020arXiv201000467P,2020arXiv200806081F, f-fgsm}, architectures are trained using standard training protocols, and no adversarial training is performed.
+\textbf{Adversarial Attacks:} For adversarial robustness, we test against the standard attacks like FGSM~\cite{fgsm}, PGD~\cite{pgd} and also report results on recently introduced F-FGSM~\cite{f-fgsm} and AutoPGD~\cite{autopgd}.
+For all these attacks, we use a perturbation value of $8/255 (0.03)$ which denotes the maximum noise added to each pixel in the input image as perturbation.
+The step size is $2/255~(0.007)$ with the attack iterations set as 10.
+Moreover, we run the AutoPGD attack with 10 random restarts.
+All these parameter choices are standard and widely used in the community~\cite{2020arXiv201000467P,2020arXiv200806081F, f-fgsm}.
+Architectures are trained using standard training protocols, and no adversarial training is performed.
 We use the library provided by \cite{kim2020torchattacks} for all the adversarial attacks in our experiments.